-This paper describes the dynamic analysis of biped locomotion systems.
-A planar biped is modelled and studied focusing on the problem of energy efficiency.
-First, the motion of the system is characterised in terms of a set of locomotion variables, namely: step length, hip height, hip ripple, hip offset, foot clearance and link lengths.
-Afterwards, three cost functions related to energy are proposed: absolute power, power dispersion and power lost.
-The aim is to understand the influence of these locomotion variables on the energy flow.
-The performance measures are discussed and the results compared with those observed in nature.
+This paper presents the energy analysis of a bipedal walking system.
+The main goal is to understand the movement strategies in walking and to search for the optimal locomotion variables that minimise a cost function related to energy.
+Three different indices are proposed: mean absolute power, mean power dispersion and mean power lost.
+In order to accomplish this goal, in the description and analysis of the motion it is used a set of locomotion variables, namely: step length, hip height, hip ripple, hip offset, foot clearance and link lengths.
+Based on these variables and their influence on the energy flow, the performance measures are discussed and the results compared with those observed in nature.